ProCraft Warranty: Quality Assurance & Hassle-Free Claims

 Center panels may undergo expansion and contraction due to temperature and atmospheric humidity.
 Therefore, defects cannot be determined until three months of settling time have passed.
 Once settling time has passed, you may file a warranty claim if shrinkage exceeds 1/8”.

-Hinges and Slides
+Hinges & Slides

 Hardware failure is uncommon among slides and hinges.
 Failures are often due to improper installation or adjustment.
 Replacement parts may vary from their original look or appearance.
 Before determining your hardware as defective, please review our installation and adjustment instructions.